nautobot/nautobot-app-ssot/docs/user/integrations/bootstrap.md

 ## Content Types

 There are a couple models like Tags and Git Repositories that have associated content types.
-These require a specific format when listing them in the yaml file.
+These require a specific format when listing them in the YAML file.
 The format of these is the `app_label`.`model`, though models can somewhat vary from App to App.
 Here is a list of some of the most common ones:

 ```yaml
 - "circuits.circuit"